 Your Spectrum internet infrastructure at home uses many cables to establish the connection.

-For instance, there is a cable that connects the coaxial system to the model and then there is a cable that connects the model to the Wi-Fi router.
-In addition to this, the company may also use splitters if you are subscribing to other services like TV or home phone.
+For instance, there is a cable that connects the coaxial system to the model, and another cable connects the model to the Wi-Fi router.
+Additionally, the company may also use splitters if you are subscribing to other services, such as TV or a home phone.

 Fix #5 Restart Your Spectrum Router

-The next step is restarting both your spectrum router and model so that service-level issues are taken care of.
-Now there are a few steps that you have to follow.
+The next step is to restart both your Spectrum router and modem to resolve any service-level issues.
+There are a few steps that you need to follow.

-- First, you have to unplug all the cables from the router as well as the model, and you have to remove the power supply for about a minute.
+- First, unplug all cables from the router and the model, and then remove the power supply for about a minute.

-- Once you have disabled all these connections, you should wait for five minutes, which is a cooling-off period.
+- Once you have disabled all these connections, wait for five minutes, which serves as a cooling-off period.

 - After these five minutes, you can plug in all these connectors again and turn on the Wi-Fi router and the model.